 The number of fixed-lines fell for a number of years though more recently the decline has been offset by growing consumer use of VoIP services.
-This has been stimulated by the recent hike in tariffs for fixed-line calls.
+This was stimulated by the 2014 hike in tariffs for fixed-line calls.

 Costa Rica’s broadband market is the most developed in Central America, with the highest broadband penetration for this sub-region.
 Geographical distribution however is unequal, with a much higher digital gap than in the case of telephone services.
 Compared with the whole of Latin America, Costa Rica’s broadband penetration lags behind Chile, Argentina, Uruguay, and some Caribbean islands.

 The Costa Rican telecom sector has showed greater resilience than most others in the region, and with the implementation of number portability there is greater scope for increased competition in coming years.
 This has been reflected in the sharp decline in the cost of broadband data in recent years.

 In addition, the report covers the responses of the telecom operators as well as government agencies and regulators as they react to the crisis to ensure that citizens can continue to make optimum use of telecom services.
 This can be reflected in subsidy schemes and the promotion of tele-health and tele-education, among other solutions.

 BuddeComm notes that the outbreak of the Coronavirus in 2020 is having a significant impact on production and supply chains globally.
 During the coming year the telecoms sector to various degrees is likely to experience a downturn in mobile device production, while it may also be difficult for network operators to manage workflows when maintaining and upgrading existing infrastructure.
 Overall progress towards 5G may be postponed or slowed down in some countries.